YuukanOO/uniformcss.com/docs/customization/exclude-settings.md

 ## Excluding All Properties

-If you wish to exclude all properties, simply pass in `all` in your excludes map.
+If you wish to exclude all properties, simply pass in `all` in your exclude map.

 ```scss
 // default values